 Nomination and appointment of new Directors

 ASX Recommendation 2.1 states that a board should establish a nomination committee and disclose a charter.
-Given the size and nature of the Company, the Board has determined that a Nomination Committee is not warranted.
+Given the size and nature of the Group, the Board has determined that a Nomination Committee is not warranted.

 The Board considers the issues that would otherwise be considered by a Nominations Committee.